LouaiTayyar/quarkus-core/README.md

 ```
 > **Note:** Keycloak should usually be accompanied by a database and HTTPS certification for production.
 This docker container is just an easy way to quickly open a Keycloak instance to test and explore.

 Access Keycloak through the localhost and login using the username and password that were set in the docker command ( admin & admin in this case ).
-Then create a new realm ( a space where users can login ), separate from the master realm ( the realm with the administrator account where other realms are configured ).
+Then create a new realm ( a space where users can login and clients can be added ), separate from the master realm ( the realm with the administrator console where other realms are configured ).
 After creating a new realm, create a new client and a new user inside the new realm.

 ## API endpoints